Noise Filtering Using 1€ Filter

 Python Implementation

-The following Python implementation is available in OneEuroFilter GitHub repository.
+The following Python implementation is available in the OneEuroFilter GitHub repository.

 The object-oriented approach stores the previous values inside the object instead of explicitly giving them a return value as functional implementation would.
 It should be relatively simple to implement this algorithm in other languages.